 But I do.

 Why?
-First and foremost, it has to do with Vitamin D. Vitamin D is synthesized in your skin when the skin is exposed sunlight, and the vast majority of us are deficient in Vitamin D. What does that matter?
-Well, insufficient levels of vitamin D can result in all kinds of maladies, including osteoporosis, autoimmune diseases, rheumatoid arthritis, birth complications, depression, low libido, and (shockingly!) even cancer!
+First and foremost, it has to do with Vitamin D. Vitamin D is synthesized in your skin when the skin is exposed sunlight, and the vast majority of us have insufficient amounts of Vitamin D in our bodies (source).

-What’s that?
-Vitamin D helps prevent cancer?
-Yet, when you use sunscreen, you block your skin’s ability to synthesize Vitamin D. So, does it follow that if you use sunscreen, you’re increasing your risk of cancer?
+Yet, when you use sunscreen, you block your skin’s ability to synthesize Vitamin D (source).
+So, does it follow that if you use sunscreen, you’re increasing your risk of cancer?

 It has been known for several years that sun exposure might have a beneficial effect on certain cancers.
 A 1999 publication of the National Institute of Health (NIH) entitled Atlas of Cancer Mortality in the United States revealed that among caucasians in the United States, cancer mortality for several prominent cancers, including cancer of the breast, prostate and colon, shows a striking latitudinal gradient.
 Specifically, people living in northern states have much higher rates of these cancers than those residing in the southern states.